vibbits/EMDenoising/README.md

 # Reference
 We ask users that employ our plugin to refer to DenoisEM as follows:

-Roels, Joris, Frank Vernaillen, Anna Kremer, Amanda Gonçalves, Jan Aelterman, Hiêp Q. Luong, Bart Goossens, Wilfried Philips, Saskia Lippens, and Yvan Saeys.
-“An Interactive ImageJ Plugin for Semi-Automated Image Denoising in Electron Microscopy.”
-Nature Communications 11(1):1–13.
-2020.
+Joris Roels, Frank Vernaillen, Anna Kremer, Amanda Goncalves, Jan Aelterman, Hiep Q. Luong, Bart Goossens, Wilfried Philips, Saskia Lippens, Yvan Saeys, "An interactive ImageJ plugin for semi-automated image denoising in electron microscopy", Nature Communications, 11(1):1–13; doi: https://doi.org/10.1038/s41467-020-14529-0

 # License
 This project is licensed under the terms of the [GPL3.0](LICENSE.md) license.